 Depending on the access requirement of the building this process of creating lift commands could be too complex or time consuming.
 There is the possibility to develop a method of ticking boxes rather than writing the command.
 To develop such a solution would require the cost and time of a software developer.

-A copy of the Lift Integration document and the Mitsubishi Lift Emulator can be found below.
+A copy of the Lift Integration document can be found below and the Mitsubishi Lift Emulator can be found here.